The Atom Araullo Specials

 The Atom Araullo Specials is a Philippine television documentary show broadcast by GMA Network.
-Hosted by Atom Araullo, it premiered on April 1, 2018 on the network's Sunday Grande sa Hapon line up.
+Hosted by Atom Araullo, it premiered on April 1, 2018, on the network's Sunday Grande sa Hapon line up.

 The show is streaming online on YouTube.

-Overview
+Premise

 The show features social issues of the Philippines, along with stories of Filipinos which host Atom Araullo chose to discuss and facilitate.

 Episodes

+Ratings

+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of The Atom Araullo Specials earned a 7.7% rating.